• Skip to primary navigation

 Finally, geo-restrictions can also be used to control the spread of information.
 For example, a government might place a geo-restriction on a news website to prevent people from learning about a particular event.
 Geo-blocking can be frustrating for users who are prevented from accessing content that they want to see.
 However, it is important to remember that geo-blocking is a legal and legitimate way for website owners to control who can access their content.
 Whether or not geo-blocking is legal depends on the specific circumstances and jurisdiction.

-In the bigger picture, geo-blocking is implied for:
+In the bigger picture, geo-blocking is implied for

 To geo-block, a website may choose to block the network connection entirely, resulting in timeouts when trying to access the site.
 Other websites might serve a custom block page explaining why access is denied.
 Geo-restrictions may also happen at the application layer.
 A user may be able to load a site’s main page but find that the login button has disappeared or that some content is not available.